 Availability and Restrictions

 AMBER is available on Ruby, Oakley, and Glenn Clusters.
-The versions currently available at OSC are (S means serial executables, P means parallel, and C means CUDA, i.e., GPU enabled):
+The following versions are currently available at OSC (S means serial executables, P means parallel, and C means CUDA, i.e., GPU enabled):